Moral qualms delay EU blacklist of Israeli settlers

 But while there remained "broad support" for the project, the 27 experts opted not to bump the file to the next Council group in line, which specialised in Middle East affairs, EU diplomats said.

-This came after objections by Israel's staunchest EU allies, the Czech Republic and Hungary, but also amid wider qualms on the timing of the decision.
+This came after objections by Israel's staunchest EU allies, the Czech Republic and Hungary, and amid wider qualms on the timing of the decision.

 The EU proposal is to also blacklist more individuals from Hamas, which it has long-designated as a 'terrorist' entity, in the same bundle of sanctions.